mhweiner/hoare/README.md

 **Defensive 🛡**
 - Uncaught errors and unhandled promise rejections will cause the test to fail.
-- Any files without tests, or tests without assertions, result in a failed test.
+- Any spec files without tests, or tests without assertions, result in a failed test.
 - Strict and deep equality comparison by default.

 **Opinionated 🎓**